twilio-professional-services/flex-project-template/README.md

 - twilio flex plugins 6.0.2 or above is [installed](https://www.twilio.com/docs/flex/developer/plugins/cli/install#install-the-flex-plugins-cli) (`twilio plugins`, `twilio plugins:install @twilio-labs/plugin-flex@latest`)
 - twilio serverless plugin 3.0.4 or above is [installed](https://www.twilio.com/docs/labs/serverless-toolkit/getting-started#install-the-twilio-serverless-toolkit) (`twilio plugins` `twilio plugins:install @twilio-labs/plugin-serverless@latest`)
 - `twilio profiles:list` has an active account set.
-- have the twilio auth token for your account ready
+- have the twilio auth token for your account ready (you can find this in the [Twilio Console](https://console.twilio.com/))

 ### Setup
 1. [Generate a new repository based on the template](https://github.com/twilio-professional-services/flex-project-template/generate)